This article is part of our special report A place for regions and cities in the European elections debate.

 Frédéric Vallier is the secretary general of the Council of European Municipalities and Regions (CEMR).

-This election is taking place in a completely unprecedented political context: the United Kingdom might leave the EU without a deal.
+The European elections took place in a completely unprecedented political context: the United Kingdom might leave the EU without a deal.
 Populism is growing.
-New types of protests such as the gilets jaunes in France are appearing.
+New types of protests are appearing.
 There is also a rise in violence in demonstrations.

 On top of this, our elected representatives are experiencing a lot of distrust, and even attacks, which sometimes take the shape of murder.
 We remember Jo Cox in the UK or Paweł Adamowicz in Poland, for instance.